microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/channel-provisionemail.md

 ## Response

-If the channel's email is provisioned successfully, this method returns a `200 OK` response code.
-The response will also contain the provisioned email address in the `email` property of the [provisionChannelEmailResult](../resources/provisionChannelEmailResult.md).
+If the channel's email is provisioned successfully, this method returns a `200 OK` response code and a [provisionChannelEmailResult](../resources/provisionChannelEmailResult.md) object in the response body.
+The provisioned email address is in the **email** property.

 ## Example
 #### Request